shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 {% endcode %}

 An alternative solution would be to mark that you already did perform an action by adding a custom state to the cart.
-This way you can only perform the action, if your custom state is not present and additionally, you can remove the state again when you revert your action.
+This way, you can only perform the action if your custom state is not present and additionally, you can remove the state again when you revert your action.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}
 {% raw %}